 A veteran submariner aboard a Deep Submergence Rescue Vehicle during the Vietnam War (1970) and an Imagery Analyst during the Iraqi War and Enduring Freedom, Paul retired at Buckley Air Force Base in 2006 after serving 26 years in the US Navy & US Naval Air Reserves.
 Paul's last 2 years of active duty began one week after 9-11.

-In the private sector, Paul made image maps from the satellite IKONOS as a Cartographer for Space Imaging, as well as maps for Getty Oil Co.
-Paul also created a coloring book of the Indianapolis race held in Denver (80s) for the Childrens Museum.
-Paul graduated from Denver Technical College & Colorado Christian University.
-Studied art at the The Colorado Institute of Art and Biomedical Art at Arapahoe Community College in California.
+In the private sector, Paul made image maps from the IKONOS satellite as a Cartographer for Space Imaging, as well as maps for Getty Oil Co.
+Paul also created a coloring book of the Indianapolis race held in Denver (80s) for the Childrens History Museum.
+Paul graduated from Denver Tech.
+College & Colorado Christian University.
+Studied art at the The Colorado Institute of Art and Biomedical Art at Arapahoe Comm.
+College in California.
 While working for Aurora Public Schools in Transportation, Paul taught himself to draw Pencil Portraits during his offtime.